 - Travel, domestic or international

 SUNY Cortland offers almost 200 applied-learning courses.
-You can search for applied learning courses at the Student Registration and Record Services' webpage by entering "AL" in the "Attribute/General Education" field.
+You can search for applied learning courses at the Registrar's Office ' webpage by entering "AL" in the "Attribute/General Education" field.

 - Exercise Prescription (EXS 432) students applied exercise science skills to help people address conditions such as diabetes, cardiovascular disease, high blood pressure, obesity, metabolic syndrome, pulmonary disorders, or neuromuscular disease.
 Students evaluated clients and prescribe individual exercise and fitness programs.